-We have received breakthrough therapy designation from the FDA for the use of tovorafenib in patients with advanced pLGG.
-Although we have received this designation, we may not experience faster development timelines or achieve faster review or approval compared to conventional FDA procedures.
-For example, the time required to identify and resolve issues relating to manufacturing and controls, the acquisition of a sufficient supply of our product for clinical trial purposes or the need to conduct additional nonclinical or clinical studies may delay the submission or review of an application for marketing authorization, regardless of whether a product qualifies for breakthrough therapy designation or access to any other expedited program.
+Although Breakthrough Designation or access to any other expedited program may expedite the development or approval process, it does not change the standards for approval.
+Although we obtained breakthrough device designation for DAY101 (tovorafenib) in advanced pLGG, we may not experience faster development timelines or achieve faster review or approval compared to conventional FDA procedures.
+For example, the time required to identify and resolve issues relating to manufacturing and controls, the acquisition of a sufficient supply of our product for clinical trial purposes or the need to conduct additional nonclinical or clinical studies may delay approval by the FDA, even if the product qualifies for breakthrough designation or access to any other expedited program.
 Access to an expedited program may also be withdrawn by the FDA if it believes that the designation is no longer supported by data from our clinical development program.
-Additionally, qualification for any breakthrough therapy designation or any of the FDA's other expedited programs does not ensure that we will ultimately obtain marketing authorization for such product candidate.
-In addition, receiving breakthrough therapy designation for one product candidate does not increase the likelihood that we would receive breakthrough therapy designation for any other product candidates.
+Additionally, qualification for any expedited review procedure does not ensure that we will ultimately obtain regulatory approval for such product.